Print this role profile

 Once the requirements for the new release have been gathered the new release is built and then it is tested, the testing manager and key staff in the organisation will test the application to see that it meets the requirements that have been defined and that the new release fits with the current infrastructure.
 Part of the testing will also be devoted to ensuring that the changes made to the system do not have any adverse effects on the rest of the system, any other systems or the ICT infrastructure.

-The release is then finalised for deployment to the live environment, just prior to the release being deployed to all users a final check is made so that all relevant stakeholders have the opportunity to verify that it is the correct release.
+The release is then finalised for deployment to the live environment, just prior to the release being deployed to all users a final check is made so that all relevant stakeholders can verify that it is the correct release.
 The new release is then deployed to the end users.

-A release manager exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A release manager exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA), and the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the release manager has level 5 capabilities, i.e. ensures and advises on the skills outlined below.